rgu-selfback/activity-recognition/README.md

 # activity-recognition
 This repository contains python code for human activity recognition.
+The files selfback_utils.py, detect_peaks.py and selfback_stepcounter.py are required files tha tneed to be downloaded into your working directory.
+In additon, you will need to have the python libraries numpy, scipy, pandas and scikit-learn installed.
+For running the deep learning code, you will also need to have theano, lasagne, tensorflow and keras installed and configured on your machine.